Hours: Monday, Tuesday, Thursday, Friday, Saturday Noon-ish - 8pm-ish

 Wash your hands!

-After the first 48 hours, use an unscented lotion such as Lubriderm, Curel, or Aveeno in place of A&D after washing until skin returns to its pre-tattooed condition.
+4 After the first 48 hours, stop using A&D and use unscented lotion such as Lubriderm, Curel, or Aveeno after washing until skin returns to its pre-tattooed condition.

-Do not rub, scratch or pick the tattooed area while it is healing.
+6 Do not scratch, rub, or pick the tattooed area while it is healing.
 Loss of color and/or infection could occur.